idoiag/LRG_project/Documentation/README.txt

 #### USAGE/INSTALLATION /IGP, IP, pending on features being added/

-lrg does not require installation and can be run from the command line by providing the LRG name as an argument (default extension is .xml). lrg will extract build, gene, transcript, exon information from a file in LRG format producing different output files:
+lrgext does not require installation and can be run from the command line by providing the LRG name as an argument (default extension is .xml). lrgext will extract build, gene, transcript, exon information from a file in LRG format producing different output files:
     - cvs file: provides the exon, transcript and protein coordinates separated by comma /IGP/
     - tab separated txt file: provides the exon, transcrip and protein coordinates separated by tab /IGP/
     - bed file: provides the local coordinates and their equivalent genomic coordinates for each exon /IGP/ /- build mapper: provides the differences between the builds, highlighting if variants lie in intronic/exonic regions /VF//

-/get ops code or arguments need still to be added to the program /IGP/.
-We also need to produce another doc highlighting the differences between the builds (VF) /
+/We  need to produce another doc highlighting the differences between the builds (VF) /

 #### FEATURES /IGP + VF/